Pact Contracts

 - You should not include any matchers, unless you are confident in their application.

-Below is an pact file based off the Wiremock example project.
+Below is a pact file based on the Wiremock example project.

 {